Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Rebalancing Schemes for Cyclic Databases

+Now, it is easy to see that the rebalancing load for node removal using the uncoded scheme is $L_u(r)=r$.
 The \textit{normalized} communication loads are then defined as $\mathfrak{L}_{rem}(r)=\Lrem(r)/N$ and $\mathfrak{L}_{add}(r)=\Ladd(r)/N$.
 The optimal normalized communication loads for the node removal and addition scenarios are denoted by $\mathfrak{L}_{rem}^*(r)$ and $\mathfrak{L}_{add}^*(r)$ respectively.
-Here, the optimality is by minimization across all possible initial and target(final) databases, and all possible rebalancing schemes.
-In \cite{krishnan2020coded}, it was shown that $\mathfrak{L}_{rem}^*(r)\geq \frac{r}{K(r-1)}$ and $\mathfrak{L}_{add}^*(r)\geq \frac{r}{K+1}$.
-Further, schemes for rebalancing were presented\footnote{The size of the file in the present work is $NT$ bits; whereas in \cite{krishnan2020coded}, the notation $N$ represents the file size in bits, thus absorbing both the segmentation and the size of each segment.
+Here, the optimality is by minimization across all possible initial and target (final) databases, and all possible rebalancing schemes.
+In \cite{krishnan2020coded}, it was shown\footnote{The size of the file in the present work is $NT$ bits; whereas in \cite{krishnan2020coded}, the notation $N$ represents the file size in bits, thus absorbing both the segmentation and the size of each segment.
 The definitions of communication loads in \cite{krishnan2020coded} are also slightly different, involving a normalization by the storage size of the removed (or added) node.
-The results of \cite{krishnan2020coded} are presented here according to our current notations and definitions.} for node removal and addition for a carefully designed database which required $N=\frac{(K+1)!}{r!}$ and $T=r-1$, which achieve these optimal loads.
-Observe that, in these achievable schemes, the file size $NT$ grows (at least) exponentially in $K$ as $K$ grows for any fixed replication factor $r$, which is one of the main drawbacks of this result.
+The results of \cite{krishnan2020coded} are presented here according to our current notations and definitions.} that $\mathfrak{L}_{rem}^*(r)\geq \frac{r}{K(r-1)}$ and $\mathfrak{L}_{add}^*(r)\geq \frac{r}{K+1}$.
+Further, schemes for rebalancing were presented for node removal and addition for a carefully designed database which required $N=\frac{(K+1)!}{r!}$ and $T=r-1$, which achieve these optimal loads.
+Observe that, in these achievable schemes, the file size $NT$ grows (at least) exponentially in $K$ as $K$ grows, for any fixed replication factor $r$, which is one of the main drawbacks of this result.
 Therefore, our interest lies in databases where $N$ and $T$ are small.
-Towards this end, we now define \textit{cyclic} databases. \begin{definition} A distributed database is an $r$-balanced cyclic database if $N = K$ and a segment labelled $W_i$ is stored precisely in the nodes $S_i=\{ i \boxplus_K \langle r \rangle \}$. \end{definition} Fig. \ref{fig:cycliconKnodes} depicts a cyclic balanced database on $K$ nodes as defined above.
-In this work, we present rebalancing schemes for node removal and addition, for a cyclic database on $K$ nodes.
+Towards this end, we now define \textit{cyclic} databases. \begin{definition} A distributed database is an $r$-balanced cyclic database if $N = K$ and a segment labelled $W_i$ is stored precisely in the nodes $S_i=\{ i \boxplus_K \langle r \rangle \}$. \end{definition} Fig. \ref{fig:cycliconKnodes} depicts an $r$-balanced cyclic balanced database on $K$ nodes as defined above.
+In this work, we present rebalancing schemes for node removal and addition, for such a cyclic database on $K$ nodes.
 Specifically, we prove the following result.